9th May 2026: The Track is Officially Open!

 April 9, 2026 – Opening Date Announced

-March 23, 2026 – Final Construction Underway
+March 23, 2026 – Final Construction Phases

-March 2, 2026 – One week since machinery arrived
+March 2, 2026 – One Week Since Machinery Arrived

 The track is taking shape!
 TRU7 Group and Clark & Kent are making incredible progress.
 You can now see the scale of the facility, with the turns and berms beginning to emerge from the earth.

-February 23, 2026 – Site Works & Construction Begin
+February 23, 2026 – Site Works Begin

 December 2025 – Final Revised Design Approved